misnaged/GoMK/README.md

 ## What is it about?
 GoMK is a MortalKombat2 implementation written in Goland.
-* Lots of thing to do!
+* Lots of things to do!

 ## How to run?